simontaen/Passions/Notes.md

 	* change ordering: by release date, by artist.
 * search for not in library artists to add (but consider all resources!) - number one feature request!
 * Background fetch for a new Album
+* You might run into performance problems with _triggerAlbumFetching and fetchFullAlbums.
+If too many requests come in at the same time, I'll run out of background jobs.
+The job won't run, the user won't get a push when loading is done, and more importantly it could take until the next scheduled album fetch until the artist get its albums.
+We'll have to see how it turns out.

 # Data communication with Parse